hasura/ndc-hub/rfcs/0002-distribution.md

 The API provides the user-interaction layer that mediates the database and storage components.
 No direct user interaction should occur with either the database, or storage, except for the case when the API delegates a storage interaction - such as providing an author a pre-authorized URL for publication, or providing a Hasura V3 project user a public storage URL for a package definition.

+The API will be implemented via a Hasura V3 instance.
+(TODO: Check if V3 has the capabilities to implement this yet, or if we should start with a V2 instance for stability reasons)

 The various functions of the API are described as follows:

 #### Administration